Fourth of July Events In Nashville

 • City of Franklin Fourth of July Fireworks Show July 4, 6-9:30pm at The Park at Harlinsdale Farm: Free entertainment and fireworks

 • Murfreesboro (Celebration Under the Stars) July 4, 4-9:30P The Fountains at Gateway Food trucks, music, the splash pad and family activities will begin at 4 p.m and run to 7:30 p.m.
-At 7:30, Derrick Dove and the Peacemakers will perform.
-After a musical performance, the fireworks display will begin at approximately 9 p.m.
+At 7:30, enjoy live entertainment by John Foster.
+Fireworks display will begin at approximately 9 p.m.

-• Freedom Festival Hendersonville: July 3rd, 5-10p at Drake’s Creek Park: Join the Hendersonville Chamber of Commerce and the City of Hendersonville on July 3, 2025, at Drakes Creek Park for the Freedom Festival—a free, family-friendly event celebrating community and country.
-The evening will feature live music headlined by L’80’s Nite, an exciting Kids Zone, food trucks, local vendors, and one of Sumner County’s most spectacular fireworks shows.
+• Freedom Festival Hendersonville: July 3rd, 5-10p at Drake’s Creek Park: Join the Hendersonville Chamber of Commerce and the City of Hendersonville on July 3, 2026, at Drakes Creek Park for the Freedom Festival—a free, family-friendly event celebrating community and country.
+The evening will feature live music headlined by Rockland Road, a powerhouse family band made up of six musicians spanning four generations, an exciting Kids Zone, food trucks, local vendors, and one of Sumner County’s most spectacular fireworks shows.

 • Independence Day Celebration Goodlettsville July 3, 4-9p:The City of Goodlettsville invites families to its annual Independence Day Celebration on July 3 at Moss‑Wright Park, beginning at 4 p.m. and culminating in a music-synchronized fireworks show at 9 p.m.
-Featuring a free community Activity Zone sponsored by Micah Phillips (aka “The Goodlettsville Guy”), the event also offers a variety of local food vendors—everything from BBQ and subs to Kona Ice and boba—making it picnic-style heaven for attendees.
+Featuring a free community Activity Zone, a variety of local food vendors—everything from BBQ and subs to Kona Ice and boba—making it picnic-style heaven for attendees.
 Just bring blankets, chairs, and appetites, but leave alcohol, personal fireworks, and glass containers at home, and follow the parking guidelines provided.

-• City of Lebanon 4th of July Celebration Join Mayor Rick Bell and the City of Lebanon for the 2025 4th of July Celebration at the Midway at the Wilson County Fairgrounds.
-Gates open at 4:00 p.m. with festivities kicking off at 5:00 p.m. and a fireworks show around 9:00 p.m.
-This free, family-friendly, alcohol-free event features live music from Double Take and El Dorado, free watermelon, food trucks, cornhole, a selfie station, giveaways, and tons of kids’ activities like inflatables, balloon animals, and face painting.
+• City of Lebanon 4th of July Celebration Lebanon July 4, 6-9pm: Join Mayor Rick Bell and the City of Lebanon for the 2026 4th of July Celebration at the Midway at the Wilson County Fairgrounds.
+Gates open at 5:00 p.m. with festivities kicking off at 6:00 p.m. and a fireworks show around 9:00 p.m.
+This free, family-friendly, alcohol-free event features live music from El Dorado, food trucks, face painting and balloon artists, water inflatables, giveaways, and more.
 Guests are encouraged to bring small coolers (no alcohol or glass) and enjoy a safe, fun-filled evening celebrating community and country.

-• Independence Day Celebration, La Vergne, July 4, gates open at 5:30, Veterans Memorial Park: Join in celebrating Independence Day with great music, food, and fireworks!
+• Independence Day Celebration, La Vergne, July 4, 6pm Veterans Memorial Park: Join in celebrating Independence Day with great music, food, and fireworks!
 Gates will open at 5:30 p.m. and music will begin at 6:00 p.m.
 Bring out the family along with your chairs/ blankets.
 Admission is FREE!
 Vendors will be on site with concessions for sale.

-• Fairview Independence Day Celebration Fairview City Hall, July 3rd, gates open at 3p: Celebrate Independence Day at Fairview City Hall with a free, family-friendly event featuring live music, food trucks, kids’ activities, and an exciting fireworks finale.
-Enjoy performances by local artists Brian Rhea and Kolby Oakley, and don’t miss headliner Rubiks Groove as they bring high-energy hits from the ’80s and ’90s.
+• Fairview Independence Day Celebration Fairview City Hall, July 3rd, gates open at 2p: Celebrate Independence Day at Fairview City Hall with a free, family-friendly event featuring live music, food trucks, kids’ activities, and an exciting fireworks finale.
+Enjoy performances by local artists Kolby Oakley, Brian Rhea, and Nashville School of Rock..
+Don’t miss headliner Rubiks Groove as they bring high-energy hits from the ’80s and ’90s.
 Arrive early for free event t-shirts and giveaways, and spend the evening enjoying music, food, and patriotic fun with the community.

-• City of Springfield Freedom Fest July 3, 4:30-9:30p, Robertson County Fairgrounds: The City of Springfield’s Freedom Fest returns on Thursday, July 3, 2025, from 4:30 to 10:00 p.m. at the Robertson County Fairgrounds.
+• City of Springfield Freedom Fest July 3, 4:30-10:00p, Robertson County Fairgrounds: The City of Springfield’s Freedom Fest returns on Friday, July 3, 2026, from 4:30 to 10:00 p.m. at the Robertson County Fairgrounds.
+Easton Corbin will be the featured headliner at the city’s sixth annual Freedom Fest.
 This free, family-friendly event features live music, carnival rides, inflatables, local vendors, and a variety of food options.
 The evening wraps up with a fireworks display at 9:30 p.m.
 Free parking is available at Legion Park, and a clear bag policy will be enforced.
 Follow the city’s social media for event updates.

 Can you believe how lucky we are to have so many different options?!